Six Days, Seven Nights

 Six Days, Seven Nights is a 1998 American action-adventure comedy film directed by Ivan Reitman, produced by Reitman and Roger Birnbaum, and starring Harrison Ford and Anne Heche.
 The screenplay was written by Michael Browning.
-It was filmed on location in Kauai, and released on June 12, 1998.
+It was filmed on location in Kauai, and released by Buena Vista Pictures Distribution on June 12, 1998.
 The film received mixed reviews, with praise for the performances and chemistry of Ford and Heche, but criticism of the predictable screenplay.
-The film was a box-office success, grossing $164.8 million worldwide.
+The film was a box-office success, grossing $164.8 million worldwide against a $65–70 million budget.

 Plot

-Robin Monroe, a New York fashion magazine editor, and her boyfriend Frank are spending a week-long vacation in Makatea, an island in the South Pacific.
+Robin Monroe, a New York fashion magazine editor, and her boyfriend Frank are spending a week-long vacation on Makatea, an island in the South Pacific.
 The final leg of their journey to Makatea is piloted by middle-aged American Quinn Harris.
-Quinn's girlfriend Angelica, accompanies them.
+Quinn's younger girlfriend Angelica accompanies them.
 On their first night on the island, Frank proposes to Robin.
 Later, a drunken Quinn, failing to recognize Robin, unsuccessfully hits on her.

 The next morning, Robin's boss Marjorie calls and wants her to briefly interrupt her vacation to supervise a fashion shoot in Tahiti.
 Robin hires Quinn to fly her there.
 While en route, a sudden thunderstorm forces Quinn to turn back to Makatea.
 Lightning strikes the plane, damaging the transmitter and radio.
 Quinn is forced to land on a deserted island but the plane hits a large rock that damages the landing gear.
 The next day, Frank and Angelica join an aerial search party for their missing partners.

-Believing the island has a signal beacon, Quinn and Robin climb a high hill to disable it and bring a repair crew, only to discover that they are on a different island than they thought.
+Hoping the island has a signal beacon, Quinn and Robin climb a high hill to disable it and bring a repair crew, only to discover that they are on a different island than Quinn thought.
 They spot a yacht off the coast and row out in the plane's life raft.
 Using binoculars, Quinn witnesses a man from the yacht being killed and thrown overboard and realizes that a second boat there belongs to pirates.
 The pirates see them and pursue the duo back to the island.
 After briefly getting captured, Quinn and Robin narrowly escape by jumping off a cliff into the ocean, then hide in the jungle.
 They discover a crashed World War II Japanese floatplane.
-Quinn and Robin grow romantically attracted.
+Quinn and Robin get romantic.